Austin Gallery

 • Full size, not full king coverage

-The TICOO Full is the pick when you want warmth quickly and a safety certification you can actually name.
-It heats fast and gives you five levels to dial in, from a light take-off-the-chill setting to a genuinely cozy cold-bedroom heat.
-Crucially, it is ETL certified — an independent safety mark that tells you the electrical build was tested to a recognized standard, which is exactly what you want in a product you sleep under.
+The Serta Full is the pick when you want warmth quickly from a name your grandmother would recognize.
+It heats fast and gives you ten levels to dial in, from a light take-off-the-chill setting to a genuinely cozy cold-bedroom heat, with an auto-shutoff you can set anywhere from one to twelve hours and the ETL-tested electricals you should demand in a product you sleep under.
+Serta has been making beds since 1931; a heated blanket is squarely inside its competence.

-The 10-hour auto-off is generous for overnight use, and the microplush flannel face is soft against the skin.
-It is single-zone, so it warms evenly rather than splitting into two sides — if you and a partner want independent control, the dual-zone Sunbeam is the move.
-But for one person warming a bed fast, with certified safety and long runtime, the TICOO is a smart, well-priced choice.
+The fleece face is soft against the skin and the whole blanket machine-washes with the controller detached.
+It is single-zone, so it warms evenly rather than splitting into two sides; if you and a partner want independent control, the dual-zone Sunbeam or Sealy is the move.
+But for one person warming a bed fast, with brand-name accountability behind it, the Serta is the smart choice.

 Editor's Choice